What You Can Do

-This guide has been created by students with help from campus staff to provide our campus with some easy tips for living a sustainable lifestyle at Saint John’s.
+This guide was created by students with the help of campus staff to provide some easy tips for living a sustainable lifestyle at Saint John’s.

 Take a class

-The College of Saint Benedict and Saint John's University offer a host of courses and programs focusing on the environment and sustainability.
+The College of Saint Benedict and Saint John's University offer a number of courses and programs focusing on the environment and sustainability.